Remembrances of Red Trauma (3) – The Northeast - The Isaan Record

 A nursing mother buffalo startled and ran away in panic, snapping the rope that had tied it to the pile of rice-straw.
 His mother threw away her rice-winnowing basket and rushed straight to the rice paddy ridge where the boy hid himself.
 His father dropped everything at the rice paddy threshing ground and ran after the mother buffalo and its baby so they wouldn’t go into the neighbors’ rice fields that had yet to be harvested

 After tying the buffalo near a wallow, he threw out a large fishnet down in a pond at the end of their rice field to catch some fish.
 His mother lit a fire in a stove and put on a pot with some water.
 Then she walked into the rice paddy to find khayaeng vegetables for the soup.
 The boy was still busy with his tangled kite rope.
 Father returned with four or five big bullhead catfish and half a creel (basket) full of some ray-finned fish.
-Mother said she would make papaya salad with hog plum to eat with grilled ray-finned fish, and a yummy sour bullhead catfish soup with khayaeng leaves.
+Mother said she would make papaya salad with hog plum to eat with the grilled ray-finned fish, and a yummy, sour bullhead catfish soup with khayaeng leaves.

 At noon, the news on the Thanin Radio reported on the Vietnam War, saying that more than fifty-eight thousand American soldiers were killed and hundreds of thousands more were wounded.
 It also said that the troops were about to withdraw by the end of April 1975.